helloSystem/docs/reviewer/guide.md

 helloSystem is a community-driven project.
 If you encounter any issues or have questions about helloSystem, there are several resources available to help you get support and connect with the community:

-- Official website: The helloSystem website (https://hellosystem.github.io/) provides a range of resources and information about the operating system, including documentation for users and for developers.
+- **Official website**: The helloSystem website (https://hellosystem.github.io/) provides a range of resources and information about the operating system, including documentation for users and for developers.

-- Issue tracker: If you encounter a bug or have an issue with helloSystem, please submit a report to the issue tracker (https://github.com/helloSystem/ISO/issues) on the project's GitHub page.
+- **Issue tracker**: If you encounter a bug or have an issue with helloSystem, please submit a report to the issue tracker (https://github.com/helloSystem/ISO/issues) on the project's GitHub page.
 This is a great way to get help and connect with the development team and the broader helloSystem community.

-- Discussions: The helloSystem forum (https://github.com/helloSystem/hello/discussions/) provides a platform for users to connect with each other and discuss topics related to helloSystem, including troubleshooting, brainstorming, and development.
+- **Discussions**: The helloSystem forum (https://github.com/helloSystem/hello/discussions/) provides a platform for users to connect with each other and discuss topics related to helloSystem, including troubleshooting, brainstorming, and development.

-- IRC channel: For more immediate assistance, you can join the helloSystem IRC channel (`#hellosystem`) on the [Libera.Chat](https://libera.chat/) network.
+- **IRC channel**: For more immediate assistance, you can join the helloSystem IRC channel (`#hellosystem`) on the [Libera.Chat](https://libera.chat/) network.
 This is a great way to connect with other users and developers in real time.
+Please stay in the channel for several days, as many contributors cannot be there 24/7.